theseanything/civilservicelgbt.github.io/_posts/2020-02-17-leaders-of-networks-forum-readout.md

 Thank you to the Department Network Leads who attended or dialled in to our Network of Leaders forum on Thursday 4th February.
 It was a useful discussion and we look forward to working with you over the next year.

-The Leaders of Networks Forum is open to anyone who helps to lead a Civil Service LGBT+ staff network, it exists to share news of what the Civil Service LGBT+ Network is doing and to give departmental LGBT+ network leaders a space to share experiences, frustrations, resources, ideas and solutions.

 Please find below a brief note of the meeting.
 The team will be in contact with attendees to follow up on any actions.

 ## Civil Service LGB&TI Champion update